 There are many bro science-y keto advocates that preach the fallibility of the calories-in-calories-out model.
 And they’re not totally wrong – saying 100 calories of corn chips is the same to your body as 100 calories of broccoli isn’t really correct.
 Your body will get far more out of the broccoli, and it will actually decrease inflammation, whereas the corn chips will create inflammation.

-As a quick reminder, inflammation is basically excess water in the body, which can cause swelling and weight gain.
+As a quick reminder, inflammation is basically excess swelling in the body, which can cause water retention and weight gain.
 It also puts pressure on your various organ systems.
 So, the general idea with foods is that we want to reduce inflammation throughout the body.

 What are your goals on keto?

 Not everyone follows a ketogenic diet to lose weight.
 In fact, there are many medical conditions which studies have shown to be greatly improved by the individual remaining in ketosis.
 So, if your goal has nothing to do with weight loss, you can pretty much stop reading this article now, and just eat however much you want. ;)

 For the small minority of you who are trying to actually gain weight, I’d advise a similar protocol as above, but just keep eating.

 For many people, weight loss is the goal, and so the rest of this article will focus on that goal.

 Setting An Appropriate Calorie Deficit on a ketogenic diet